Aesop

 Reflection Questions

-3. Can you think of a situation where you had to solve a problem in a creative or unconventional way?
+3. Can you think of a time when you solved a problem by being clever or creative?

-4. What does this story teach us about problem-solving and persistence?
+4. What lesson does this story teach us about solving challenges?

 Fable Quotes